lumiscreator/public/README.md

 The licenses for these third-party components are separate from the proprietary license of the LUMIS code.
 Usage of these libraries does not grant you the right to copy or redistribute the LUMIS proprietary logic utilizing them.

 6. TERMINATION
 This Agreement is effective until terminated.
-Your rights under this Agreement will terminate automatically without notice from Lumis if you fail to comply with any term(s) of this Agreement.
+Your rights under this Agreement will terminate automatically without notice from LUMIS if you fail to comply with any term(s) of this Agreement.
 Upon termination, you must cease all use of the Software and destroy all copies, full or partial, of the Software.

 7. DISCLAIMER OF WARRANTY
 THE SOFTWARE IS PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND.
 THE AUTHOR EXPRESSLY DISCLAIMS ALL WARRANTIES, WHETHER EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE SAFETY OF YOUR GAME SAVE FILES, STABILITY OF THE SKYRIM CLIENT, OR CONTINUED AVAILABILITY OF THE ONLINE SERVICE.